defenseunicorns/uds-identity-config/docs/CUSTOMIZE.md

 >
 > These environment variables will be created with a prefix `REALM_` to avoid collisions with keycloak environment variables.
 If necessary to add additional template variables within the realm.json must be prefixed with `REALM_`.
 >
-> For example, this bundle override would set the necessary configuration for a google idp to be enabled:
+> For example, this bundle override contains all the available overrides:
 >
 >     overrides:
 >      keycloak: